 - Create a design methodology supporting the development of all new technologies for the Quantum Era.

-A note from our founder and Centre Director, Professor Gerard Milburn
+A note from our founder - Professor Gerard Milburn

 2011 marked the EQuS’ first birthday and was also the 150th anniversary of the most famous partial differential equations in history.
 I don't think we will be seeing much about this in the news - partial differential equations are a hard sell - but it is something to celebrate, for these equations opened a portal to an entirely new world.
 In 1861 the Scottish mathematician James Clerk Maxwell wrote down a set of partial differential equations that captured and explained more than a century of experimental results on electricity and magnetism.
 In so doing he gave us passage from the old Newtonian world of levers, clocks, steam and mechanical devices to a world driven by the power of the electromagnetic field.
 In 1926 Schrodinger wrote down another partial differential equation that will have an even greater impact on the future of technology than Maxwell's equations, for Schrodinger's equation opens the door to future quantum technology.